| The Role of Occupational Physicians in Ergonomic and CTDsKevin Byrne, MD, MPH

 we cannot agree on a common term.

-pain" instead of the myriad of specific diagnoses that serve only to bolster an impression
+Bottom Line: Use regional diagnoses such as "hand pain," "elbow pain," and "shoulderpain" instead of the myriad of specific diagnoses that serve only to bolster an impression

 of the physician’s diagnostic acumen.

-properly selected and carefully used.
+3. Avoid over-treatment: Mobilize, don’t immobilize.
+Braces for CTDs should beproperly selected and carefully used.
 Even today, many persons with CTDs are told to

 use a brace at work.
 The misunderstanding that theses injuries arise principally from